robinkrystufek/LOMS-JO-DB/README.md

 - Multiple export formats:
   - CSV data export
   - Citation export (APA / BibTeX / RIS)
-- LOMS JO file import & recalculation file support
+- LOMS JO & recalculation file import support and record re-analysis using the [Judd–Ofelt analysis suite][jo]
 - Firebase-based contributor authentication and review workflow
 - Public [REST API](https://www.loms.cz/jo-db/api/) with OpenAPI specification for programmatic access to JO records, publications, and export endpoints

 The system is built using a PHP + MySQL backend with a modular JavaScript front-end interface optimized for interactive filtering and structured data export.
+Examples of data scrubbing and re-analysis implemented in Python are [included][demo].
 For the live demo, visit the LOMS [database website][LOMSDB].

 ## Credits